-Pelvic exenteration: If the rectal cancer is growing into nearby organs, more extensive surgery is needed.
-In a pelvic exenteration the surgeon removes the rectum as well as nearby organs such as the bladder, prostate, or uterus if the cancer has spread to these organs.
+If the rectal cancer is growing into nearby organs, a surgery called a pelvic exenteration is needed.
+In this operation the rectum as well as affected nearby organs such as the bladder, prostate, or uterus are removed.
 A colostomy is needed after this operation.
 If the bladder is removed, a urostomy (an opening to collect urine) is also needed.

 Side effects of colorectal surgery

 Side effects of surgery depend on several factors like the extent of the operation and a person's general health before surgery.
-Most people will have at least some pain after the operation, but it most often can be controlled with medicines if needed.
-Eating problems usually get better within a few days of surgery.
+Common side effects are pain and nausea.
+You won’t be able to eat for a few days.

 Surgery for colorectal cancer that has spread

-Sometimes surgery for cancer that has spread to other organs can help you to live longer or, depending on the extent of the disease, may even cure you.
-If the colorectal cancer has spread to a few areas in liver or lungs (and nowhere else), the cancer can sometimes be removed by surgery.
+For cancer that has spread to other organs, sometimes surgery can help you live longer or, depending on the extent of the disease, may even cure you.
+If the colorectal cancer has spread to a few areas in the liver or lungs but not anywhere else, the cancer can sometimes be removed by surgery.

-For spread to the liver, there are methods other than surgery which might be used to destroy the cancer.
+For cancer spread to the liver, methods other than surgery can be used to destroy the cancer.
 These include things like blocking the blood supply to the tumor or destroying the cancer by freezing it or killing it with high-energy radio waves.
 These methods are less likely to cure the cancer.

 Since these cancers can often be hard to treat, you may also want to talk with your doctor about clinical trials of newer treatments that might be right for you.